Privacy Policy

 Third-Party Services

-Our site is hosted on Cloudflare Workers.
-Cloudflare may collect certain technical information as part of providing their hosting and CDN services.
-This data is subject to Cloudflare's own privacy policy.
+• Cloudflare: Our site is hosted on Cloudflare Workers.
+Cloudflare may collect IP addresses, browser information, and other technical data as part of providing hosting and CDN services.
+See Cloudflare's Privacy Policy.

 Data Security